Meeting and surpassing all audience expectations every day.

 The New Jersey governor's team later circulated an email with the subhead, the New York Times endorsement, further proves that John Kasich is a liberal's idea of what a good Republican should look like.

-Earlier this week, America's Future Fund, a conservative super PAC released an ad branding Kasich as an Obama Republican after highlighting his support of common core, Medicaid expansion, and tax increases.
+Earlier this week, America's Future Fund, a conservative super PAC, released an ad branding Kasich as an Obama Republican after highlighting his support of Common Core Medicaid expansion and tax increases.

-When he wasn't being asked about the New York Times, Kasich, who sometimes refers to himself as the Prince of Light and Hope, who has pitched himself as an optimistic consensus builder, determined to keep his moral high ground by running a positive campaign, was questioned about his own campaign is dabblings in negative approaches.
+When he wasn't being asked about the New York Times, Kasich, who sometimes refers to himself as the Prince of Light and Hope, who has pitched himself as an optimistic consensus builder determined to keep his moral high ground by running a positive campaign, was questioned about his own campaign dabblings in negative approaches.

-Anyway, started crying over the wonderful aspects of being endorsed by the New York Times, and thinking, but whoa, what a from where I've come from, he was man, his dad was the mailman.
+Anyway, started crying over the wonderful aspects of being endorsed by the New York Times and thinking, but whoa, what a, from where I've come from, he was man, his dad was the mailman.

-McKee's Rocks, McKee's port, those are both places you never admit that you've been, even.
+McKees Rocks, McKeesport, those are both places you never admit that you've been even.

 I'm just kidding.